 If you can know where you’re going

 Look at what you want, not at where you are, not at what you’ll be…Move on

 As a Clutter Coach, it’s not my job to prescribe a solution.
 I can share with you that it took me two years to even consider therapy.
 I felt ashamed, broken and unlovable.
 My wonderful therapist, Larry, said in my first session, “Think of therapy as going to university to get a degree in the ‘youness’ of you.”
 What a gift that was.
 He gave me permission to move forward.
 The pain was in staying stuck.
 If you’re stuck, what can you do to seek some assistance?
 What do you feel you can let go of?
 Start small.
 Then celebrate the win and keep going.
 And start imagining how fantastic it will be to be able to say with honesty and conviction, I’m amazing, I’m accept myself and I love and know who I am whether I’m in a relationship or single.
 Whether you’re turning 25 or turning 50, step by step and with support, I can attest, that you can do it and it’s fabulous on the other side!!

-JOIN Kim’s free Facebook Group, ‘CLUTTER BUSTERS by Kim Sneath’, where you’ll get a supportive tribe of women going through exactly the same tough decisions with their clutter.
-Kim keeps things focused and fun.
-Come see how you can transform your space, so you can transform your life!
+JOIN Kim’s support group on Facebook, ‘CLUTTER BUSTERS by Kim Sneath’, a global group of women going through the same tough decisions about their clutter.
+Come see how you can Transform Your Space, so you can Transform Your Life!